 Any personal data that you give us will be retained by us for as long as it’s needed to perform its function.
 Private Messages are stored until you delete them.
 If you delete your account, your messages will also be deleted.
 We regularly review the data held by Meetup Mates and delete information that is no longer needed.
 All the data we hold is stored securely and only accessible to authorised staff members, who have regular data training.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-Please fill out your information here, or email us at firstname.lastname@example.org to
+Please fill out your details here Update your Preferences or Unsubscribe, or email us at firstname.lastname@example.org to:

 The way we store and process data is compliant with the UK 1998 Data Protection Act, the 2018 EU General Data Protection Regulation (GDPR), and other relevant pieces of legislation.
 We always aim to comply both with the spirit as well as the letter of the law and to be responsible with your data.
 The way that we store and process data is compliant with the following legislation: